On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: LEARNING MATCH LIGHTING POLICIES FROM DEMONSTRATIONS

 \subsection{Data Collection}

-Similar to~\cite{kronander_match}, we collect the demonstrations through kinesthetic teaching.
-This ensures that the human demonstrator directly feels the interaction forces between match and striker paper, and has been crucial for high task success rates during data collection.
+As in~\cite {kronander_match}, demonstrations are collected through kinesthetic teaching.
+This ensures that the human demonstrator directly feels the interaction between match and striker paper, and has been crucial for high success rates during data collection.
 From a task-level perspective, to light up the match, the match tip must first be brought into contact with the striker paper.
 Subsequently, the match tip has to be moved along the striker paper while applying sufficient force with sufficient velocity.